-Crabgrass is one of Indiana’s most ubiquitous weeds, and thankfully we have the tools to tackle it.
+Crabgrass, a summer annual, is one of the most troublesome weeds in lawns, and thankfully we have the tools to tackle it.

 How to Identify Crabgrass